LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/managers-all-connections-list.md

 | ------- | ------- | ------- |
 Agents | View conversations which they are currently handling or handled in the past | --- Agents with "view other agents conversations" permission | Will be able to view conversations which are handled or were handled in the past by other agents in their agent group | ---
-Agent managers | Will be able to view conversations which are being handled or were handled in the past by agents in the agent groups they mannage | Conversations which are waiting in-queue for skills which are assigned to the agent groups they manage
+Agent managers | Will be able to view conversations which are being handled or were handled in the past by agents in the agent groups they manage | Conversations which are waiting in-queue for skills which are assigned to the agent groups they manage

 ## Available views